henrysky/milkyway_plot/README.rst

 The image is 6500x6500px with resolution of 15.38 light years per pixel taken by ESA Gaia DR2.

 ``mw_plot`` will fill black pixel for region outside the pre-compiled images.
-No acknowledgement to ``mw_plot`` is required if you generate plots for your non-commerical publication, you **must acknowledgement the origin of the background images** provided above.
+No acknowledgement to ``mw_plot`` is required if you generate plots for your non-commerical publication, but you **must acknowledgement the origin of the background images** provided above.

 Author